 Sherlock composing Irene Adler's leifmotif throughout "Scandal in Belgravia".

 Lipstick and Load Montage: Irene Adler goes through one as she is waiting for Sherlock to arrive in "A Scandal in Belgravia".
-Juxtaposed with Sherlock's own, more unorthodox, preparations, which involve getting Watson to punch him in the face.
+Juxtaposed with Sherlock's own, more unorthodox, preparations, which involve getting John to punch him in the face.